AdobeDocs/experience-manager-65.en/help/sites-developing/client-context.md

 >[!CAUTION]
 >
->If you depend on another store, you need to cater for the case of when the store is never registered.
+>If you depend on another store, you must cater for the case of when the store is never registered.

 The following example uses the `onStoreRegistered` event of the `profile` session store.
 When the store is registered, a listener is added to the `update` event of the session store.
 When the store is updated, the content of the `<div class="welcome">` element on the page is updated with the name from the `profile` store.